 Find Blunders and Game Analysis for analyzing whole games.

-You receive access to 7-piece Lomonosov endgame tablebases via the Aquarium interface or attb7.chessok.com until July 1, 2017.
+You receive 1-year access to 7-piece Lomonosov endgame tablebases via the Aquarium interface or at tb7.chessok.com.

 Play against the computer.
 Choose from three different strength handicap methods, material handicap or time handicap.
 You can also just set the ELO level you want to play against!

 Publish your games, analyses or even whole chess books!
 Publish as Aquarium iBook, on the web/blog or in print.

 Compatibility with major opening book and database formats.